vvasylkovskyi/vvasylkovskyi-portfolio/blog-content/ready/live-streaming-with-picamera2-raspberry-pi.md

 ## Preparing Raspberry pi with camera streaming

-I have been working on raspberry pi with camera module working on `Picamera2` software in python.
-Originally I attempted to do the streaming using multipart jpeg streaming at [Live Camera Streaming from Raspberry Pi with Camera Module and Picamera2 - the easy way](https://www.viktorvasylkovskyi.com/posts/raspberry-pi-live-camera-streaming).
-The problem with this approach is that while simple to do I noticed lack of compatibility on mobile devices, and problem with shutting down the open streaming connection, which was crashing my RPI.
-Besides it uses direct access to the device instead of MQTT which is not practical for production.

 So here we are going to try out the streaming using Ffmpeg.
 According to the official Picamera2 documentation this is the code we need: